EstebanSC/TT2_032/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # System for Predicting Pharmacological Activity.
-# Developed by: Henry, Steve and Erik
+# Developed by: Luis Enrique García Peregrino, Esteban Sánchez Cuevas y Adolfo Erik Morales Castellanos

 SisPAF is an information system that makes use of the QSAR methodology and linear regression to predict the effectiveness of a drug on the proteins of a pathology.